carlmontanari/scrapli/docs/api_docs/response.md

         if not self.failed_when_contains:
             self.failed = False
-        elif not any(err in self.result for err in self.failed_when_contains):
+        elif all(err not in self.result for err in self.failed_when_contains):
             self.failed = False

     def textfsm_parse_output(self, to_dict: bool = True) -> Union[Dict[str, Any], List[Any]]: